 Affirm signs webhook requests so you can optionally verify that Affirm is sending the request instead of a third-party pretending to be Affirm.
-Each request includes a base-64 encoded header, X-Affirm-Signature.
+Each request includes the following: a base-64 encoded header, X-Affirm-Signature.
 The value of the header is an HMAC-SHA512 hash signature computed from the request payload and your private API key found in your merchant dashboard.

 If a third-party intercepts a request payload and its signature, your endpoint is susceptible to a replay attack.
 To mitigate these attacks, we include a timestamp in the X-Affirm-Signature header.
 Since the timestamp is part of the signed payload, the attacker cannot change the timestamp without invalidating the signature.
 If the signature is valid but the timestamp is old, you should reject the request.
 We recommend rejecting a response with a timestamp 5 minutes older than the current time.